NVIDIA/OpenSeq2Seq/docs/source/getting-started/nmt.rst

 This will take a while as a lot of data needs to be downloaded and pre-processed.
 After, this is is finished you can try training a "real" model very much like you did above for the toy task::

- python run.py --config_file=example_configs/text2text/en-de-gnmt-like-4GPUs.py --mode=train_eval
+ python run.py --config_file=example_configs/text2text/en-de-nmt-small.py --mode=train_eval

-Before you exectute this script, make sure that you've changed ``data_root`` inside ``en-de-gnmt-like-4GPUs.py`` to point to the correct WMT data location.
+Before you execute this script, make sure that you've changed ``data_root`` inside ``en-de-nmt-small.py`` to point to the correct WMT data location.
-This configuration will take a while to train on a 4-GPU system.
-If your GPUs have 16GB memory or more you should be OK.
-If not, try reducing the ``batch_size_per_gpu`` parameter.
+This configuration will take a while to train on a single system.
+If your GPU does not have enough memory try reducing the ``batch_size_per_gpu`` parameter.
 Also, you might want to disable parallel evaluation by using ``--mode=train``.
-Make sure you've adjusted ``num_gpus`` parameter to the correct number of GPUs on your system.
+You can adjusted ``num_gpus`` parameter to train on more than one GPU if available.

 *************
 Run inference
 *************
 Once training is done, you can run inference::

-    python run.py --config_file=example_configs/text2text/en-de-gnmt-like-4GPUs.py --mode=infer --infer_output_file=file_with_BPE_segmentation.txt
+    python run.py --config_file=example_configs/text2text/en-de-nmt-small.py --mode=infer --infer_output_file=file_with_BPE_segmentation.txt
 Note that because BPE-based vocabularies were used during training, the results will contain BPE segmentation.

 *************************